manelpuig/rUBot_mecanum_ws/Documentation/02_rubot_mecanum_bringup.md

 These plugins can be referenced through a URDF file, and to insert them in the URDF file, you have to follow the sintax:

-### **Camera sensor plugin**
-This sensor is integrated as a link and fixed joint for visual purposes.
+**2D-camera Sensor**:

+The two-dimensional camera sensor correspondas to the USB real camera.

+This camera obtains 2D images in the front and is simulated in URDF model as:
+- link with the visual, collision and inertial properties
+- joint of fixed type
+- Gazebo plugin as a sort of "driver" to simulate the real behaviour

 Review the joint and link definition in URDF model.

-A driver is needed to view the images.
+The used Gazebo plugin is:

 ```xml
   <!-- 2D Camera controller -->
   <gazebo reference="camera">